-Kevin Moloney has been the school SENCO since April 2016 (Clause 64 Children and Families Bill 2014) and as the Headteacher he is the advocate for children with additional needs within the Senior Management Team (Ref: Role of the SENCO in Schools Code of Practice 6:89).
+Kevin Moloney has been the school SENCo since April 2016 (Clause 64 Children and Families Bill 2014) and as the Headteacher he is the advocate for children with additional needs within the Senior Management Team (Ref: Role of the SENCo in Schools Code of Practice 6:89).
 Kevin Moloney has the NASC qualification for SENDCo's.

 Jo Johnson (Reception teacher) has extensive knowledge, and a keen interest in SEND.
 She is currently a Governor and one of her Governor responsibilities is SEND.
 Jo Johnson's qualifications include a Postgraduate Certificate in SEN and Inclusive Practice and a Postgraduate Certificate in Teaching pupils with SpLD (Dyslexia) within the school context.
-Jo Johnson is currently working on completing her ELKAN (Speech & Language course) and on track to complete in July 2023.
+Jo Johnson completed ELKAN (Speech & Language course) in July 2023.

-Samantha Donnelly (Reception teacher) is assisting Kevin Moloney (SENCO) with SEN work across the school.
-Samantha Donnelly has recently achieved a first-class degree in education psychology.
+Samantha Donnelly (Reception teacher) is assisting Kevin Moloney (SENCo) with SEN work across the school.
+Samantha Donnelly has a first-class degree in education psychology.